 And yet the bout never came off.
 No one will ever know for certain why this dream fight never happened, but a fact that can’t be overlooked is that a few days prior to the Benton Harbor card, in a bid to further drum up interest, Greb and Dempsey sparred several rounds for the public.
 As no less an authority than The New York Times reported: “Dempsey could do but little with the speedy light heavyweight, while Greb seemed to be able to hit Dempsey almost at will.”

 And yet, who knows, it’s just as likely that, given the chance, Sam Langford would have whipped them both.
 (In fact, Dempsey is on record as stating that Langford “probably would have knocked me out.”)
 Or Dempsey might have proven too much for Langford.
 Or Greb would have overwhelmed the other two — we can only speculate.
 Three all-time greats and a trio of amazing matches that, unfortunately, never happened.
-The next best thing took place almost a century ago when all three ring legends competed on the same September afternoon. — Michael Carbert
+The next best thing took place over a century ago when all three ring legends competed on the same September afternoon. — Michael Carbert